 1. Harmless Subject Lines

 While I don’t have a formal definition, let’s look at some examples to understand what a “harmless” subject line is:

 - “Just wanted to say thanks”

-- The “Just wanted to …” examples above.
+- The “Just wanted to …” examples from the previous section.

 - “Are you interested in a guest post?”

 - “Question about your post on _____”

 - “Thanks for your input on _____”